ozpv/haemolacriaa/README.md

 and run this command again

-Next, we want to install Nginx and certbot so we can use it as a reverse proxy for our web apps, and have https connections to them
+Next, we want to install Nginx and certbot so we can use it as a reverse proxy for multiple web apps, and have secure https connections for each one
 ```
 apt-get install nginx python3-certbot-nginx
 ```

-Then tell the firewall to allow nginx
+By default, the firewall might block connections to HTTP and HTTPS ports, allow them like so:
 ```
 ufw allow 80
 ufw allow 443
 ufw allow 'Nginx Full'
 ```

-Now, we are going to turn off the nginx service and generate our https certificate
+Now, we are going to turn off the nginx service to generate our https certificate.
+Replace \<example.com\> with your domain:
 ```
 systemctl stop nginx
 certbot certonly --standalone --register-unsafely-without-email -d <example.com>